 A person who rents a property and pays an agreed monthly rent to the landlord.

-A property laid out on three floors, often with lounge on first floor.
+A property laid out over three floors, often with the lounge on the first floor.

 The term given to a property which has had an acceptable offer made, but prior to exchange of contracts.

-A name given to a property where there is no current occupiers.
+A name given to a property where there are no current occupiers.

 A basic survey of a property to estimate its value.